OfficeDev/office-ui-fabric-core/README.md

 - Fabric is all about styling instead of JavaScript so you can focus on your look and feel.
 - You can pick your icons to control the size of your UI.
 - Fabric is built with **LESS** for powerful customization.
-- Components help you create common elements like buttons, dropdowns, and lists.
+- Components help you create common elements like buttons, form fields, and lists.
 - Fabric integrates with other frameworks like Bootstrap.
 Uniquely namespaced classes prevent conflicts.
 - Full language support (including right-to-left behavior) helps take the guesswork out of localization.